We value our native vegetation for the important role it plays across our landscape.

 If you want to clear protected vegetation, you may need to get approval (an operational works – vegetation clearing approval).

 You do not need to get approval for clearing vegetation if the vegetation complies with the exemptions outlined in the Logan Planning Scheme 2015 (Tables of assessment for the biodiversity areas overlay).
+However, all native vegetation clearing within an area mapped by the Waterway Corridor and Wetland Overlay requires approval.

 For a summary of vegetation clearing exemptions, please download Vegetation management factsheet (PDF 250 KB) or contact our team.